AntiCopium/-rtsrs/README.md

 ```

-3. Run the bot setup for first launch
+3. Run the bot setup for first launch; if this command does not work.
+Please install Git Bash
 ```ps
 $ ./setup.sh
 ```